Last updated March 28, 2022.

-Effects of Stress on the Brain: Take the Next Step
+Effects of Chronic Stress on the Brain: Take the Next Step

 Chronic stress takes a high toll on mental health and affects your brain health and performance in very real ways.

 It hastens brain aging, depletes beneficial brain chemicals, enlarges your brain’s fear center, and can stop the production of new brain cells.

 Stress increases your risk of psychiatric and neurodegenerative diseases.

 It also decreases mental functions of all kinds, leaving you less able to cope with daily life.